 We collect personal information about you because of, and in connection with, our relationship and interactions with you.

-Collection of personal data is restricted to that which is essential to our work.
-Burger Centre collects and retains personal information about clients, donors, volunteers, supporters, and staff.
+Collection of personal and sensitive data is restricted to that which is essential to our work and relationship with you.
+JewishCare collects and retains personal information about clients, donors, volunteers, supporters, and staff.

 How Burger Centre collects personal information